rajatissar/commands/postgresql/md/stored-procedures.md

 Let’s examine the CREATE FUNCTION statement in more detail.

-- First, specify the name of the function after the CREATE FUNCTION keywords.
+* First, specify the name of the function after the CREATE FUNCTION keywords.
-- Then, put a comma-separated list of parameters inside the parentheses following the function name.
+* Then, put a comma-separated list of parameters inside the parentheses following the function name.
-- Next, specify the return type of the function after the RETURNS keyword.
+* Next, specify the return type of the function after the RETURNS keyword.
-- After that, place the code inside the BEGIN and END block.
+* After that, place the code inside the BEGIN and END block.
 The function always ends with a semicolon **;** followed by the END keyword.
-- Finally, indicate the procedural language of the function e.g., plpgsql in case PL/pgSQL is used.
+* Finally, indicate the procedural language of the function e.g., plpgsql in case PL/pgSQL is used.

+* **EXAMPLE**

 ```SQL
 CREATE FUNCTION fun1 (param1 INTEGER)